MaxwellGarceau/maxgarceaumusic/app/wp-content/plugins/flow-flow-social-streams/README.txt

 * Networks sorting and search bar on top of your stream
 * Loading more posts to grid via AJAX
 * Exclude posts by words, usernames or URLs
-* Drag&Drop grid card builder
+* Drag & Drop grid card builder
 * Powerful plugin extensions
 * Translate ready
 * Multisite compatible